Michigan Technological University Winter Carnival: Winter Carnival queen coronation

 One of Michigan Tech Winter Carnival's oldest traditions is the crowning of a Winter Carnival queen.
 Coronations began in 1928 and have had several candidates apply throughout the decades.
 The competition begins with 30 nominated candidates in early December and results in final eight competitors by Winter Carnival.
 Each candidate competes in an interview, talent competition, academics, and her involvement around campus.
 After voting by the student body and evaluations by a judging committee, the queen is crowned.
 The queen receives a crown and a bouquet during coronation.
 The queen make appearances at Michigan Tech hockey games and around the campus.
 She also awards the MVP of the hockey games, rides the zamboni, judges snow sculptures, and rides in parades in Houghton and Hancock.

 Greek involvement

 Michigan Technological University's Greek community plays a large role in the festivities.
 Greeks also participate in Winter Carnival activities to gain points to be the overall winner of Winter Carnival.
-Some of these activities include the statue competition, the Queen's competition, Stage Revue, Beards competition, and additional winter competitions.
-Being awarded the winner of Winter Carnival is a very prestigious award for organizations and gives the organization bragging rights until the next Winter Carnival.
+These activities include the statue competition, the Queen's competition, Stage Revue, Beards competition, and additional winter competitions.
+Being named the winner of Winter Carnival gives the organization bragging rights until the next Winter Carnival.